 Since reliable record keeping began in 1880, global sea levels have risen approximately 8 inches and are projected to continue rising another 1 to 4 feet by 2100.
 Since 2005, roughly two-thirds of this global sea level rise can be attributed to the tectonic shifts in mass from continents into the ocean and melting glaciers and ice, a consequence of rising ocean and land temperatures.
 According to the NH Coastal Flood Risk Summary.
 Part 1: Science (2019), if global GHG concentrations stabilize and then decline by the end of the century, coastal New Hampshire is likely to experience between 0.5 to 1.3 feet of relative sea level rise (RSLR) by 2050 and 1.0 to 2.9 feet by 2100.
-If GHG concentrations continue to grow throughout the 21st century, coastal New Hampshire is likely to experience direct impacts from RSLR on coastal property, public infrastructure, human health, public safety, local economies, and natural resources including more extensive coastal flooding, migration and loss of saltmarshes, coastal erosion, saltwater intrusion, higher tides, and groundwater rise.
+If GHG concentrations continue to grow throughout the 21st century, coastal New Hampshire is likely to experience RSLR of 1.5 to 3.8 feet by 2100.
+It is very likely that coastal NH will experience direct impacts from RSLR on coastal property, public infrastructure, human health, public safety, local economies, and natural resources including more extensive coastal flooding, migration and loss of saltmarshes, coastal erosion, saltwater intrusion, higher tides, and groundwater rise.
 Culturally, these impacts will affect a large part of New Hampshire's populations with strong ties to the ocean and activities surrounding it.